The multinational project for the construction of a fusion reactor marks a historic milestone. In 2025 there will be "the first Plasma".

 "We will push the button for the first Plasma in December 2025.
 Within another 10 years we will get the full results of the operations with deuterium and tritium."

 35 nations together are collaborating on a project to bring the energy of fusion to the masses

 Obtaining controlled reactions from nuclear fusion that provide more energy than is needed to keep the system running can be the ultimate response to climate change.

-Fusion energy would eliminate the need for fossil fuels and offer more stability than renewable energy.
-The nuclear fusion process does not produce any radiation, no danger related to current nuclear technologies based on fission.
+Fusion energy would eliminate the need for fossil fuels and offer more stability than renewable energies.
+The nuclear fusion process does not produce any radiation, no danger related to the current nuclear technologies based on fission.